Pathways Issue 5

 6. Your Funeral Wishes and Plans

-One way we can love and protect those we will leave behind is to put together a healing and meaningful funeral plan.
-The best way to do this is with a licensed funeral director at the funeral home of your choice.
-The funeral director can educate you about your options so you can make decisions that are good for you and your loved ones.
-Your local funeral director or advance planning specialist will ensure that your plan is practical, legal, within your budget, and ultimately, healthy for your grieving family.
-Be sure to give your emergency contacts a copy of your funeral plans and keep a copy on file at the funeral home of your choice.
-IMPORTANT: After prearranging your funeral, it is very important to share your plans with your emergency contacts.
-If you don’t, you run the risk that your family will never learn about your plans and may do something you didn’t request.
-Not knowing your wishes, they may spend more money than you would have preferred.
-On top of that, if you’ve purchased burial insurance to pay for your funeral in advance and your emergency contacts don’t know about it, they may pay for the funeral out of their own pocket (when you have already paid for the funeral in full).
-If this happens, the amount you’ve already paid toward your funeral may go unclaimed.
-If the insurance company is unable to reach your family, the funds will go to the state’s unclaimed property office.
+One way you can love and protect your loved ones is by putting together a healing and meaningful funeral plan.
+By making the decisions now, you can ensure that your family doesn’t have to make hard decisions at an emotional time.
+The best way to preplan is with a licensed funeral director at your trusted funeral home.
+They can review your options and ensure that your plan is practical, legal, within your budget, and healing for your grieving family.
+Give your emergency contacts a copy of your funeral plans and keep a copy on file at the funeral home of your choice.
+IMPORTANT: After prearranging your funeral, it is essential to share your plans with your family and emergency contacts.
+If you don’t, you run the risk that your family will never learn about your plans and may spend more money than you would have preferred.
+On top of that, if you’ve prepaid for your funeral and no one knows, your family may go to a different funeral home and pay for everything out of their own pocket.
+If this happens, the amount you’ve already paid toward your funeral may go to the state’s unclaimed property office.
 While the state will continue to try to contact your family, this may take years and is subject to state laws.
 To avoid this possibility, it’s best to share your plans.

 Return to Table of Contents